E-Sh4rk/Prototype/README.md

 # Set-Theoretic and Polymorphic Type System Prototype

+The web version of this prototype can be tested [here](https://e-sh4rk.github.io/Prototype/).

-## Native prototype
+## Native version

-The easiest way to build the native prototype is through [opam](https://opam.ocaml.org/), the OCaml Package Manager.
+The easiest way to build the native version is through [opam](https://opam.ocaml.org/), the OCaml Package Manager.
 This prototype has been tested on OCaml 4.14.1, that can be installed by doing `opam switch create 4.14.1`.

 ### Installing CDuce